jitsi/jitsi-meet/react-native-sdk/README.md

 ```

 ## Using custom overflow menu buttons
-- If you are planning to use tokens or another domain you can do that by updating the following props, as shown below.
+- If you are planning to add custom overflow menu buttons, you can do that by updating the ```config``` prop, as shown below.
 - For example:
 ```javascript
   <JitsiMeeting